By category:

 A2: | Grimstock hey, started by the twos moving down the middle while the ones continue up the outside. |

-B1: | First man down, first lady up: back-to-back with first corners.
+B1: | Ones go right (man down, lady up): back-to-back with first corners.
 Man up, lady down: left-shoulder back-to-back with second corners. |

 B2: | First man cross with third lady; first lady cross with third man.
 Same four single file clockwise half-way; ones cast, threes move up. |